TUTORIALS & ADVICE

 • Prepare the substrate for painting.
 Sanding and sandblasting improve adhesion by increasing the surface area available for contact.

-• Check the compatibility of the substrate and primer.
+• Check that the substrate and primer are compatible.

 • Use the prescribed Thinner.